 The Chelsea Market Holiday Pop-ups are full of clever and trending, up and coming artists.
 As a fashion lover, I love how you can find more local or independent designers, funky artists, and vintage collectors there.
 It’s just a great shopping experience in a fabulous neighborhood!

-Astoria Christmas Market
+8. Astoria Christmas Market

 Photo Source: Astoriamarket.com

-As an Astoria local, I usually stop by whenever I’m nearby.
-But since Astoria is a foodie’s paradise, this market is also more known for it’s food and drinks.
 You do see vendors selling handmade items, vintage goods, and my favorite, baked treats.
 The sweets are so delightful!
 The Astoria market is located in the Main Hall of the popular Bohemian Hall & Beer Garden.

 Hours: 12pm -6pm

-Smorgasburg (giant all-food market) + Brooklyn Flea Winter Market
+9. Smorgasburg (giant all-food market) + Brooklyn Flea Winter Market

 Photo Source: Smorgasburg.com

-The Brooklyn Flea Market has become one of the places to go, operating flea markets every weekend of the year that feature hundreds of top vendors of furniture, vintage clothing, collectibles and antiques, as well as a tightly curated selection of jewelry, arts and crafts by local artisans and designers, plus delicious food.
-I usually go to the Dumbo one but that is officially closed until March 2019.
-The Brooklyn Flea + Smorgasburg does have a Winter Market across the street from the Barclays featuring the same items mentioned above.
+The Brooklyn Flea Market has become one of the places to go, operating flea markets every weekend of the year that features hundreds of top vendors of furniture, vintage clothing, collectibles and antiques, as well as a tightly curated selection of jewelry, arts and crafts by local artisans and designers, plus delicious food.

 Best Things to do in New York City during Christmas Season